907Resident/Steamboat-Geyser-Gases/README.md

 However, this study sought to find insight from a time series of gas measurements during an eruption cycle.
 Ajayi and Ayers (in review) found an anomalous measurement 10-25 minutes prior to the eruption on 12 Jun 2019.
 This anomalous measurement may in fact be a precursor signal that can alert an approaching eruption.

-The data within this repository was collected by the authors listed on this site and was used along with the code (located on GitHub) to reproduce the analysis and visualizations.
+The data associated within this project is located in a Mendeley Data [repository](http://dx.doi.org/10.17632/4mxkkg7htt.1).

 ## Code & Analysis
+Code in the Steamboat-Code folder provides the algorithms used for analysis in this manuscript.

 ## References
 Reed, M. H., Munoz-Saez, C., Hajimirza, S., Wu, S.-M., Barth, A., Girona, T., … Manga, M. (2021).
 The 2018 reawakening and eruption dynamics of Steamboat Geyser, the world’s tallest active geyser.
 Proceedings of the National Academy of Sciences, 118(2), e2020943118. https://doi.org/10.1073/pnas.2020943118